-State Representative Warren Kampf is serving his second term as the representative of Pennsylvania’s 157th Legislative District in the House of Representatives.
+State Rep. Warren Kampf is serving his third term as the representative of Pennsylvania’s 157th Legislative District in the House of Representatives.

 Kampf was first elected in November 2010 based on his ability to bring strong fiscal discipline to state government and to help re-invigorate a moribund economy.

-In 2012, he was named co-chair of the House Life Science caucus, the first freshman legislator to hold this honor.
-He also serves the Liquor Control, Local Government, Consumer Affairs, and Urban Affairs committees.
+In 2012, he was named co-chair of the House Life Science Caucus, the first freshman legislator to hold this honor.
+He also serves on the Liquor Control, Local Government, Consumer Affairs, and Urban Affairs committees.

 Kampf is the prime sponsor of landmark legislation which addresses the state’s growing pension crisis and confronts an issue that has been pushed down the road by previous administrations.
 He has also sponsored or co-sponsored legislation to free schools from costly state mandates, to provide incentives encouraging job creation for companies, to create more efficient government with an online business filing portal and to reform the state’s welfare system.

 In the leadership role with the Life Science Caucus, Kampf advocates for government to help foster advances in the science and technology industry that are critical to job creation in Pennsylvania and for improving our lives.
 In his position, Kampf advocates for tax policy and initiatives that advance research and development within the life sciences economy in the Commonwealth.
 Such innovations help constituents of the 157th District, promote entrepreneurial activity in the whole Commonwealth, and can make great strides in the treatment and toward the cure of some of our most lethal diseases.
-In 2014, Kampf was named to the Life Science Leadership Advisory Council.
+In 2013, Kampf was named State Official of the Year by PABio, Pennsylvania’s life sciences advocacy consortium.
+In 2014, Kampf was named to the Life Science Leadership Advisory Council of Pennsylvania.